Shippable/docs/sources/release/single-component.md

 * `name` should be an easy to remember text string.
 This will appear in the visualization of this job in the SPOG.
 * `type` is always set to release
 * The manifest job and version resource are inputs, i.e. specified in the `IN` tag.
 * The `bump` tag specifies how the release version will be incremented each time the release job runs.
-More on incrementing versions is described in our tutorial for [bumping release versions.](increment-version-number/)
+More on incrementing versions is described in our tutorial for [bumping release versions](increment-version-number/).

-- Add your project in the Pipelines tab in the dashboard and run the Manifest and Release jobs.
+- Add your project to your subscription as a [syncRepo](/platform/workflow/resource/syncrepo/) and run the manifest and release jobs.
 Your pipeline should now look like this -

 ![Pipeline](https://raw.githubusercontent.com/devops-recipes/release-single-component/master/public/resources/images/pipeline-view.png)